browserengineering/book/book/invalidation.md

 Dirty flags aren't the only way to achieve incremental performance;
 another option is to keep track of *delta*s.
-For example, in the [Adapton][adapton] project, each computation that converts inputs to outputs can also convert input changes to output changes.
+For example, in the [Adapton][adapton] project, each computation that converts inputs to outputs can also convert input deltas to output deltas.
 [Operational Transform][ot], the collaboration technology behind Google Docs, also works using this principle.
 However, dirty flags can be implemented with much less memory overhead, which makes them a better fit in